Database design course

 • A good design will slow less drastically.

 • A bad design might slow with the square of the size - falling to a hundredth of the speed with ten times the data.
-It is very common to meet a database like this which worked well under test conditions with a few dozen records but which has slowed to a crawl in production use where it might have tens of thousands of records.
+It is very common to meet a database like this which worked well under test conditions with a few dozen records but which has slowed to a crawl in production use with thousands of records.

 Different types of database need different designs.
-Some must be optimised for speed of manual data entry, others import their data electronically from on-line sources but must be organised so that regular reports can be produced quickly easily.
-The most sensitive application is one where the user is working with the database as they are speaking to a customer.
-It may be commonplace to hear "I'm sorry but the database is very slow." but that excuse does nothing for customer confidence.
+Some must be optimised for speed of manual data entry, others import their data electronically from on-line sources but must be organised so that regular reports can be produced easily.

 Integrity

-All data being held must be accurate if it is to be of any use to the business.
-A bad design will rely on the user copying entries from one place to another and mistakes are inevitable.
+The data being held must be accurate if it is to be of any use to the business.
+Poor design allows inconsistent values to exist or relies on users copying entries from one place to another.

-Inconsistent data is the very worst failing that a database can suffer from.
+Inconsistent data is the worst failing that a databsae can suffer from.
 If an item of data is completely and consistently wrong then a user can apologise to the customer or manager for the mistake, put the data right and be confident that they have fixed the problem.
 When a database holds inconsistent data then users begin to mistrust it.
 They find that a name has been spelt wrongly and put it right but then they find that the name is still coming out wrong because the database holds duplicate and inconsistent values.
-Users (and customers) quickly lose confidence in a database when this happens.
-Examples appear regularly in the press.
+Users (and managers) quickly lose confidence in a database when this happens.

 Expansion